-Cassie and Jeremy hit it off over Thanksgiving dinner.
-Afterwards they step outside for a walk, and Samantha decides to have a serious talk with Gillian.
-Before long the two women make a surprising wager.
+Years later, when I wrote my debut contemporary romance novel, The Reunion, I included a chapter a Thanksgiving chapter.
+Cassie and Jeremy hit it off over dinner, and afterwards they stepped outside for a walk.
+While they were away Samantha has a serious talk with Gillian, and the two women make a surprising wager.

 Samantha smiled to herself.
 It was looking more and more like Jeremy would become a good friend to Cassie.
 After dessert, Cassie suggested that he take a walk with her to work off some of their dinner.